Federal Student Aid Changes from the One Big Beautiful Bill Act

 Do These New Rules Apply To Me?

-To qualify for “legacy provisions” that allow students to keep their loan borrowing annual and aggregate limits the same under the current rules, you must
+To qualify for an “interim exception” (legacy provisions) that allow students to keep their loan borrowing annual and aggregate limits the same under the current rules, you must

 - Be currently enrolled in your program of study before July 1, 2026, and

-- Have had any type of federal loan (Direct Subsidized, Direct Unsubsidized, or PLUS) disbursed to your bill before July 1, 2026
+- Have had any type of federal loan (Direct Subsidized, Direct Unsubsidized, or PLUS) disbursed to your bill before July 1, 2026, and

-A student will lose their legacy provision if
+A student will lose their interim exception if

 - They withdraw from their program